-In the 2018 edition of the University of Georgia Small Business Development Center’s publication, “Small Business and Its Impact on Georgia,” the article below titled, “Real Estate Sector Opportunities Under The Tax Cut and Jobs Act,” was featured.
+In the 2018 edition of the University of Georgia Small Business Development Center’s international award-winning publication, “Small Business and Its Impact on Georgia,” the article below titled, “Real Estate Sector Opportunities Under The Tax Cut and Jobs Act,” was featured.

 Tax reform is the first legislative success of the young Trump Administration, with Congress and the President having managed to pass the Tax Cut and Jobs Act (H.R.1) by narrow margins after compromises between the House and the Senate.
 The National Association of Realtors® and the National Association of Home Builders fought against the plan because of three changes that limit the deductibility of mortgage interest and property taxes.1 NAR President William Brown said, “The nation’s 1.3 million Realtors® cannot support a bill that takes homeownership off the table for millions of middle-class families.”2 Yet, contrary to their worries, the real estate industry will be just fine after tax reform.
 Plus, the small business owner who foresees the impacts of tax reform has opportunities to profit from some changes likely to occur in the housing market.

 Tax reform does three things that will impact the real estate industry.
 First, it limits the mortgage interest deduction to $750,000 (down from a million) and to primary residences only.
 This change affects only new mortgages.
 Second, it doubles the standard deduction, which will reduce the number of households that need to bother with the mortgage interest deduction.
 Third, the plan caps property tax deductibility to $10,000 per year (the plan places more stringent limits on who can claim the capital gains exclusion when selling a house and how often, but this will affect very few people).